eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Administration console is accessible via https://localhost/idp/admin/ using the credentials admin / password

-### PID Issuer
+### PID mDL Issuer

-A PID Issuer instance accessible via https://localhost/pid-issuer/
+A PID mDL Issuer instance accessible via https://localhost/pid-issuer/

-It uses the configured Keycloak instance as an Authorization Server, and PID issuance both *SD JWT VC* and *MSO MDOC* formats is enabled.
-Additionally *deferred issuance* is enabled for *SD JWT VC* format.
+It uses the configured Keycloak instance as an Authorization Server, and supports issuing of PID and mDL.
+Additionally, *deferred issuance* is enabled for PID in *SD JWT VC* format.

 The issuing country is set to GR (Greece).